Multiple Myeloma Clinical Trial

 Patients of both genders must be willing to practice birth control from the time of enrollment on this study and for four months after last day of receiving protocol treatment.

-Seronegative for HIV antibody.
+Seronegative for human immunodeficiency virus (HIV) antibody.
 (The experimental treatment being evaluated in this protocol depends on an intact immune system.
 Patients who are HIV seropositive can have decreased immune-competence and thus are less responsive to the experimental treatment and more susceptible to its toxicities.)

-A patient with a negative blood PCR test for hepatitis B DNA test can be enrolled.
+A patient with a negative blood polymerase chain reaction (PCR) test for hepatitis B deoxyribonucleic acid (DNA) test can be enrolled.
 If hepatitis B DNA (PCR) testing is not available, patients with a negative hepatitis B surface antigen and negative hepatitis B core antibody can be enrolled.

-Patients must be tested for the presence of Hepatitis C antigen by PCR and be HCV RNA negative in order to be eligible.
+Patients must be tested for the presence of Hepatitis C antigen by PCR and be hepatitis C virus (HCV) ribonucleic acid (RNA) negative in order to be eligible.
 Only if Hepatitis C PCR testing is not available in a timely manner, patients who are Hepatitis C antibody-negative can be enrolled.

 Absolute neutrophil count greater than or equal to 1000/mm(3) without the support of filgrastim or other growth factors within the previous 10 days.